-What makes Virtru’s client-side email encryption tick?
-An important component of the Virtru story is the Trusted Data Format (TDF), an open standard for securing all kinds of content.
-Invented by Will Ackerly, Virtru Co-Founder and CTO, the Trusted Data Format allows fine-grained access control for files and attachments, including emails, PDFs, Office files, photos and videos.
+What makes Virtru’s client- and server-side encryption tick?
+The Trusted Data Format (TDF), an open standard for securing all kinds of content.
+Invented by Will Ackerly, Virtru Co-Founder and CTO, the Trusted Data Format allows fine-grained access control for unstructured data, including emails, files, photos, videos, sensor data, and more.

-Invented to protect the most sensitive data shared between intelligence agencies, the Trusted Data Format is now available for anyone to use to protect the privacy of their emails and other stored data.
+Invented to protect the most sensitive information shared between intelligence agencies, the Trusted Data Format is available for anyone to use to protect private or proprietary data.
 It also forms the backbone of how Virtru works to encrypt and protect email messages and files.

-They say necessity is the mother of all inventions, and the Trusted Data Format was invented based on a need for flexibility.
+They say necessity is the mother of invention, and the Trusted Data Format was invented based on a need for flexibility.
 Most encryption methods aren’t universal, so what works for images isn’t necessarily going to work for email, and what works for PDFs might not quite work for raw data.
-This makes any project that involves collaboration between multiple parties, with multiple file types, difficult — especially if you’re dealing with sensitive data.
+This makes any project that involves collaboration between multiple parties, with multiple file types, using multiple software platforms, difficult — especially if you’re dealing with sensitive data.